Ernie Becerra: San Diego’s King of Tacos

 “I decided to follow my dream to have my own restaurant,” he said.

-Becerra began his road towards opening a restaurant by taking a book with recipes he had been creating over the years and the $1,500 he had to his name and bought a taco cart to run taquizas, or taco bars, out of.
+Becerra began his road towards opening a restaurant by taking a book with recipes he had been creating over the years and the $1,500 he had to his name to buy a taco cart to run taquizas, or taco bars, out of.

 “I just had this goal but I didn’t know where to begin, so I just started by becoming a taquero,” Becerra recalled.
 “Everybody thought I was crazy for wanting to be a taquero after having a management job, but it was the only way of getting my foot in the door.”